 Ashtanga Primary Series

 Breath, bandhas and drishti guide us through the Primary Series of Ashtanga Yoga, with each student modifying when necessary for their own level of strength and flexibility.
 Hands on assists will be given.
 Students should be comfortable in an Ashtanga Half Primary class before joining this one.
 Some Second series poses may be introduced as the regular students become more proficient with Primary Series.

 Second Series of Ashtanga Yoga which includes many types of backbends and leg behind the head poses.
 Students should be practicing the full Primary Series regularly before coming to this class.

-Traditional Ashtanga Session - This weekly session will teach you the fundamentals of a Mysore style* practice: A breathing technique that calms the mind called ‘Ujjayi breathing’, Sun Salutations which are the basis for the Ashtanga practice and also found in most other styles of yoga, Standing poses and a Closing sequence.
-At the end of the month you will be ready to join the Traditional Ashtanga Mysore class with confidence.
-Dates TBA.
+Traditional Ashtanga Session - This 6 week session will teach you the fundamentals of a Mysore style practice.
+You will learn a breathing technique that calms the mind called ‘Ujjayi breathing’, Sun Salutations which are the basis for the Ashtanga practice and also found in most other styles of yoga, Standing poses and a Closing sequence.
+At the end of the session you will be ready to join the Mysore class or our other Ashtanga classes with confidence.
+Dates on Events page.

 *Mysore, India is the home of Ashtanga guru Sri K Pattabhi Jois.
 This is the method he used to teach the Ashtanga practice to thousands of students in his Yoga Shala there.

 Below are some tips that will make your experience, as well as your practice mates experience, fulfilling and meditative.